 Saturday, May 10th, 2014 by Tim Lanoue

-The Implementation of the Iron Condor Strategy
+The Implementation of the Iron Condor Pattern

-The Iron Condor strategy requires four different trades to occur.
+The Iron Condor trading pattern requires four different trades to occur.
 The first and second trades would be selling a lower strike out-of-the-money put and then placing a even lower put.
 The third and fourth trades consist of selling a higher out-of-the-money call and then buying a high out-of-the-money call, as a result a net credit is created.

 Iron Condor Profit & Risk Limitations

 In order to receive maximum profit when using this profit the asset must expire between the strikes and puts of our trades.
-While the maximum loss with this strategy occurs when the stock price of the asset falls equal too or below the lower strike of the put purchase, which would be the second trade we placed, or equal to the higher buy call, which is the last trade that we place.
+While the maximum loss with this trading pattern occurs when the stock price of the asset falls equal too or below the lower strike of the put purchase, which would be the second trade we placed, or equal to the higher buy call, which is the last trade that we place.

 Max Profit= Net Gain Received – Commission Payments